OPINION | THE GREAT SYNAGOGUE SAGA | TEXTBOOK CASE OF RESTITUTION GONE AWRY | STOLEN ELECTION SAGA | THE LJC | THE AJC | THE GWF | USCPAHA

 ◊

 (1) Have the more than one million Orthodox Jews worldwide who consider themselves “Lithuanian” (Litvish) been consulted and respected?
 Do their future pilgrimages and tourism merit consideration?
-Those of non-Litvak Orthodox who would love nowadays to add Vilnius to their primary destinations in Ukraine, Poland and other countries?
+Those of non-Litvak Orthodox heritage who would love nowadays to add Vilnius to their primary destinations in Ukraine, Poland and other countries?
+Respect for the tiny remnant on the ground who do consider themselves religious?

-(2) Is the sacred site of the Great Vilna Synagogue per se the right place for a new secular community HQ, Yivo, gourmet food projects, and more?
+(2) Is the sacred site of the Great Vilna Synagogue per se the right place for a new state-sponsored secular community HQ, Yivo, gourmet food projects, and more?
 What would Yivo’s founders think?
 What would the synagogue’s centuries of worshippers think?
-The Gaon of Vilna’s famed place, proudly in the sanctuary, would now be in the cellar, a ruin to be gazed down on by the secularist interests on the modernist upper floors.
+All that was holy and so proudly situated within the main sanctuary would now be in the cellar, a set of ruins to be looked down on by the secularist interests on the swish upper floors.
+A little like looking at a stuffed animal in its preserved encasement in the cellar.

-(3) Is it conceptual, architectural and historic justice to rebuild (on the Great Synagogue’s still extant — and now archaeologically revealed — main-sanctuary-level ruins that can be exposed or restored) a modernist, secularist edifice?
-We asked some veteran architects to characterize the spirit of the proposed building (collage below).
-Replies included: Nordic modernism, Scandinavian spirit, barn-inspired structure, warmed minimalism, critical regionalism.
+(3) Is it conceptual, architectural and historic justice to construct (on the Great Synagogue’s still extant — and now archaeologically revealed — main-sanctuary-level ruins that can be exposed or restored) a modernist, secularist edifice?
+We asked some seasoned architects to characterize the spirit of the proposed building (collage below).
+Replies included: Nordic modernism.
+Scandinavian spirit.
+Barn-inspired structuring.
+Warmed minimalism.
+Critical regionalism.
 The concept of a shul (synagogue) was not among the associations.

-Would this be happening to a major sacred Christian shrine recently unearthed and meticulously excavated, one that had flourished for centuries in the hallowed spirit of Old Vilna churches?
-It will certainly be balm to those elements who feared something beaming with the warmth and glow of Old Jewish Vilna might be coming back to the Old Town.
+(4) Would this be happening to a major sacred Christian shrine of parallel status, recently unearthed and meticulously excavated, one that had flourished for centuries in the hallowed spirit of Old Vilna churches?
+It will certainly be balm to the souls of those who fear that something substantial beaming with the warmth and glow of bona fide Old Jewish Vilna might be coming back to the Old Town.

 “The Jewish community in Vilnius and Lithuania declined significantly and is now dying out altogether.”

-—from the founding memorandum of the new multimillion euro “building on top of the Great Synagogue” signed by leaders of the AJC and the LJC and the mayor of Vilnius.
+—from the founding memorandum for the new multimillion euro “Jewish community center” on top of (instead of) the Great Synagogue, signed by leaders of the AJC, GWF, LJC, and the mayor of Vilnius.

-It will also house a prestigious Yivo exhibit.
-But would Yivo’s ultra-secularist founders and prewar leaders have wanted to arrogantly and triumphantly “muscle in on” and “take over” the Great Synagogue for secular endeavors at which academics and visitors would gaze down at some religious ruins in the basement?
-Or would they have said: “The right place for the new Yivo structure is in a part of Vilna outside the Great Synagogue grounds that are so sacred to religious Jewry?”
+It will also house a prestigious Yivo center.
+But would Yivo’s ultrasecularist founders and prewar leaders have wanted to arrogantly and triumphantly “muscle in on” and “take over” the Great Synagogue — or even worse, its now-lamented subterranean ruins — for secular endeavors at which administrators, academics and visitors would gaze down at some religious rubble in the basement?
+Or would they have said: “No, the right place for the new Yivo structure is in a part of Vilna outside the Great Synagogue remnants that are so sacred to religious Jewry?”

 The Good Will Foundation version of the report makes clear that the new building is moreover “expected to become a major attraction for Jews, cultural figures, and gourmets from around the world.”
 Is there going to be a gourmet restaurant there too?
 Anything to add to the pain and humiliation of traditional Lithuanian Jewry?